 Rechargeable remote with solar cell: In a nod to sustainability, all of Samsung's Neo QLED TVs get a remote that uses rechargeable batteries instead of disposable ones, which Samsung says could save 20 million AAA batteries every year.
 In addition to a USB-C port, the clicker can be charged via a solar cell on the back, which even works with indoor lighting.

-Game status display and ultrawide aspect ratio: Samsung's new TVs continue to support the next-generation gaming features ofand , including , but new for this year you can long-press on the play/pause button of the remote to call up a special status screen, dubbed Game Bar, that clearly indicates which of those features are currently active.
+Game status display and ultrawide aspect ratio: Samsung's new TVs continue to support the next-generation gaming features of PS5 and Xbox Series X, including 4K/120 fps input and VRR, but new for this year you can long-press on the play/pause button of the remote to call up a special status screen, dubbed Game Bar, that clearly indicates which of those features are currently active.
 You can also play the game in 21:9 or even 32:9 aspect ratios, with black bars filling in the remainder of the TVs' 16:9 screen.

-Samsung health with camera-based Smart Trainer: Samsung's health app list of recommended cameras, all by Logitech) and the app will track your exercises and give you coaching complete with celebrity personal trainers.
+Samsung health with camera-based Smart Trainer: Samsung's health app debuted on its TVs in 2020, and this year it's expanding to offer guided personal training.
+Plug in an optional webcam (Samsung has a list of recommended cameras, all by Logitech) and the app will track your exercises and give you coaching complete with celebrity personal trainers.
 Jillian Michaels is the first of six to provide workout content.
-The smart trainer feature is available on 2021 Q70A TVs and above., and this year it's expanding to offer guided personal training.
-Plug in an optional webcam (Samsung has a
+The smart trainer feature is available on 2021 Q70A TVs and above.

 Google Duo video chat: Using an optional webcam again, the Duo app on Samsung TVs allows up to 12 others to join the chat.
-And if you don't have a camera plugged in you can screenand use its camera.
-It's not software, but at least it's web chat on the big screen.
+And if you don't have a camera plugged in you can screen mirror Duo on your phone to the TV and use its camera.
+It's not Google's more popular Meet software, but at least it's web chat on the big screen.

-Microsoft cloud services, wireless Dex: Connect an optional keyboard and mouse to create or edit, and even work on two simultaneously on the big screen.
-Samsung is also expanding the capabilities of its feature, available on Samsung Galaxy phones and tablets, to connect wirelessly.
+Microsoft cloud services, wireless Dex: Connect an optional keyboard and mouse to create or edit Microsoft 365 documents, and even work on two simultaneously on the big screen.
+Samsung is also expanding the capabilities of its Dex feature, available on Samsung Galaxy phones and tablets, to connect wirelessly.